serverless/serverless/docs/guide/creating-a-service.md

 `cd` into a directory of your choice and run `serverless create --name my-service --provider aws` to create a service skeleton with the service name `my-service` on your local machine.

 Services are provider specific.
-The `--provider aws` tells Serverless to create an Amazon Web Services (AWS) dependent service.
+The `--provider aws` option tells Serverless to create an Amazon Web Services (AWS) dependent service.

 Type `cd my-service` to navigate into the previously created directory.